jngdan/JWS/README.md

 # JWS
-JWS (Jeedom Watch System) is a module wich is able to monitor a wrong behavior of any Jeedom box and reseting it.
+JWS (Jeedom Watch System) is a module wich is able to monitor a wrong behavior of Jeedom or Home Assistant box, and reset it.

 [FR]